| technology | programming - Jon Welling

 5 Essential Features in VS Code for PowerShell

 PowerShell is an amazing command-line environment, but it is so much more than that, too.
 It is a fully-featured shell environment as well as a scripting language.
 In many respects, PowerShell is more powerful than other shell environments like Bash.
 So, you might be interested in using PowerShell for your IT administration duties, especially because it is now open-source and compatible with Linux and Mac OS.
 If you are solely a Windows administrator, you may not have much of a choice but to use anything other than PowerShell.
+And if you are a Windows admin, then you'd greatly benefit from our Microsoft Windows Server training.

 That means you need a tool to write these scripts.
 Visual Studio Code, or VS Code, is the perfect tool for writing PowerShell scripts.
 VS Code is a lightweight, but extremely extensible, code editor for Windows, Linux, and Mac OS.
 So, let's look at five essential features in VS Code for PowerShell.